Sorry, you need to enable JavaScript to visit this website.

 6. Isolated sensory symptoms without weakness (S)

 The higher the score, the more likely a “stroke mimic.”
-A FABS score > 3 has a 90% sensitivity and 91% specificity for identifying a “stroke mimic.”2 Without collateral information, it would be challenging to apply the FABS score to this patient.
-However, he would have scored low risk for stroke: 1 point for the absence of facial droop, and 2 additional points if he did not have a history of atrial fibrillation or seizures.
+A FABS score ≥ 3 has a 90% sensitivity and 91% specificity for identifying a “stroke mimic.”2 Without collateral information, it would be challenging to apply the FABS score to this patient.
+However, he probably would have scored low risk for stroke: 1 point for the absence of facial droop, and 2 additional points if he did not have a history of atrial fibrillation or seizures.
+The developers of the score reported five posterior circulation strokes that presented with high FABS scores, suggesting caution in its use in patients with predominantly posterior circulation signs such as gait/truncal ataxia, dysphagia, or abnormal cough.23

 The Telestroke mimic score (TM-score) resembles the FABS score but was developed for telemedicine consultations, which is more appropriate for the current case.
-The TM-score is determined using the following criteria:23
+The TM-score is determined using the following criteria:24

 1. Age (age x 0.2 points)